Did ‘Animaniacs’ Have Surprising Queer Elements Hiding in Plain Sight All This Time?

 Some people saw Chicken Boo as a metaphor for the dangers of being out in the homophobic ’80s and ’90s.
 For example, as MetaFilter user hippybear said:

-Likewise, it’s almost 20 years on — while Chicken Boo worked as a metaphor about being closeted, now Boo could perhaps be seen as a negative commentary on trans people.
-Boo being a giant chicken could be lumped in with regrettable takes on trans identity like the South Park‘s episode where Kyle’s dad Gerald compared transitioning to wanting to become a dolphin.
+These days it’s almost 20 years on from Animaniacs‘ original run, and while Chicken Boo for many years worked as a metaphor for being closeted, now Boo could perhaps be seen as negative commentary on trans identity, lumped in with regrettable takes like the South Park‘s episode where Kyle’s dad Gerald compared transitioning to wanting to become a dolphin.

 Or maybe it’s just a silly cartoon about a giant chicken wearing a costume.
 There’s always that too.

-Either way, we salute Chicken Boo for what he represents.
-And whether or not he comes back, we hope Chicken Boo has found a community who accepts him as he is: a giant chicken wearing a wig.
+At the end of the day, here’s hoping Chicken Boo has finally found a community that accepts him as he is: a giant chicken wearing a wig.